openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `electronic_records_supported`: REQUIRED when `evidence_supported` contains "electronic\_record".
 JSON array containing all electronic record types the OP supports (see [@!predefined_values]).
 When present this array MUST have at least one member.

-`digest_algorithms_supported`: REQUIRED when OP supports external attachments.
-JSON array containing all supported digest algorithms which can be used as `alg` property within the digest object of external attachments.
-If the OP supports external attachments, at least the algorithm `sha-256` MUST be supported by the OP as well.
-The list of possible digest/hash algorithm names is maintained by IANA in [@!hash_name_registry] (established by [@RFC6920]).

 This is an example openid-configuration snippet:

 ```json